 Where: 45 Yanghwa-ro, Hapjeong-dong, Mapo-gu, Seoul

 If you prefer shopping malls and the knowledge that everything that you need is under one roof, then Mecenatpolis Mall is a good choice for shopping in Seoul.
-Branches of both local and international brand stores are located at Mecenatpolis Mall, in addition to a wide selection of cafes and restaurants.
+Branches of both local and international brand stores are located at Mecenatpolis Mall.
+Furthermore, there is a wide selection of cafes and restaurants here.

 Mecenatpolis is one of Seoul’s best-designed malls.
 Its roof is designed from a canopy of umbrellas, and the glitzy bars and eateries that encompass it attract a chic crowd of Seoulites.